jcabrera2502/PLSLParser/README.md

 16. Factor ::= IDENT | ICONST | RCONST | SCONST | (Expr)

 To use the interpreter provide it a text file filled with code to be interpreted, and run the interpreter with the filename added as a command line argument.
-A sample program is provided for testing.
+A sample program named "testprog14" is provided for testing.